tournament-js/tournament/doc/implementors.md

 ```

 #### NB: Inheritance
-If you implement one of the above, and inherit from another tournament that implements the same method, then you MUST call the the method you are inheriting from:
+If you implement one of the above, and inherit from another tournament that implements the same method, then you SHOULD call the method you are inheriting from:

 ```js
   verify: function (match, score) {